avcoder/unit01-lesson01/slides.md

 Circuit Stream
 - [ ] Setup a development environment (install VS Code)
 - [ ] Recognize HTML and how it works
-- [ ] Use Markdown to create a simple document
+- [ ] Use HTML to create a simple document

 <div class="abs-br m-6 text-xl">